Apply Now

 DETAILS

-This foundational course provides the theoretical and clinical assessment skills essential for advanced nursing practice.
-Comprehensive history taking and holistic assessment necessary to differentiate normal from abnormal findings and potential diagnosis will be emphasized.
-Case study analysis and application in the clinical setting provides the basis for interpretation of diagnostic findings for individuals and families in the ambulatory and acute care setting.
+This foundational course provides the theoretical and clinical assessment skills essential for applying clinical judgment in the advanced nursing practice role.
+Comprehensive history taking and holistic assessment necessary to differentiate normal from abnormal and potential diagnoses, including appropriate documentation, will be emphasized.

 NRS 716